All Products

 3. On the page that appears, click Grant Permission on the Permissions tab.

-To monitor an application deployed in an ACK dedicated cluster or registered cluster, make sure that the AliyunARMSFullAccess and AliyunSTSAssumeRoleAccess permissions are granted to your Resouce Access Management (RAM) user.
+Make sure that the AliyunARMSFullAccess and AliyunSTSAssumeRoleAccess permissions are granted to your Resource Access Management (RAM) user.

-2. On the Clusters page, click the cluster you want to manage.
-In the left-side navigation pane of the page that appears, choose Applications > Helm.
-Then, click Update next to ack-onepilot.
+2. Click the name of your cluster.
+In the left-side navigation pane, choose Applications > Helm.
+Click Update next to ack-onepilot.

-3. Replace accessKey and accessKeySecret with the AccessKey ID and AccessKey secret of the account and click OK.
+3. Replace the accessKey and accessKeySecret values with your AccessKey ID and AccessKey Secret, then click OK.

 Note